 First and foremost, I am no expert dog trainer but what I am, is a person just like you wanting to help dogs.
 I wanted to share some personal steps of precaution we are currently taking while preparing for our new rescue dog Hamilton to arrive this weekend as all of the advice listed below is from our personal, professional dog trainers so I thought it may help others too!

-Today, we took the boys to the lake to get them more acustom to other dogs, in hopes to lower their arousal rate.
-Golden’s naturally have a very high arousal rate so excercizes in which they simply observe “life” is a great way to reduce it.
-Per their trainer, going to parks or lakes just to let them sniff and see other dogs at a calm speed will hopefully reduce their desire to over react when new dogs are around 🐩
+Today, we took the boys to the lake to get them more accustomed to other dogs, in hopes to lower their arousal rate.
+Golden’s naturally have a very high arousal rate so exercises in which they simply observe “life” is a great way to reduce it.
+Per their trainer, going to parks or lakes just to let them sniff and see other dogs at a calm speed will hopefully reduce their desire to overreact when new dogs are around 🐩

 - Take your dog somewhere other people and dogs are present.
 Lakes or parks are great.
 Dog parks/beach would be too intense to start.

-- Keep your dog comfortable, in the shade, with water and allow him to just sit by your side, on leash, to observe.
+- Keep your dog comfortable, in the shade, with water, and allow him to just sit by your side, on a leash, to observe.

 - Pet him in a loving way to show him that you approve of the dogs around and that they are not a threat.